-It could have been a birthday weekend.
-Happy 24th to our middle girl.
+It could have been a birthday celebration.
+Happy Birthday to our middle daughter.

 Instead, we went to the cemetery.

-But instead, when she died on Day 1, November 13, born several weeks premature and with severe problems, part of me wanted to die, too.
+But instead, when she died on Day 1, November 13, born premature and with severe problems, part of me wanted to die, too.

 Don’t we all die a thousand little deaths throughout our lives?
 Don’t we all collect bruises on our souls?